outdreamer/build-a-cure-1/docs/problem_solving_automation.md

   III.
 Solve problem with solution function selection

+    - should be possible to estimate the value added by choosing a path between equivalent-seeming alternatives before its clear which one is correct, given the variable networks/layers & metadata (structure, complexity) of the variance between alternative paths, & relative to problem space metadata (path optimization metrics, intent) as well as which path will probably be correct, with increasing certainty given additional metadata, based on variable complexity relationships and other metadata relationships

     - lets say youve derived a network of possible functions to achieve a certain goal
       - how do you choose whether to narrow it down further or accept this level of variance in your solution set, requiring a context to select a particular function from the set?
       - if its unclear whether an alternative metric/metric value is optimal